 - Turn on your steam room for a few minutes before getting in so that the steam and vapors from the oil combine.

-- While you are in the steam room, you should inhale deeply and breathe slowly to get the most benefits from your aromatherapy steam room experience.
+- Make sure to inhale deeply and breathe slowly to get the most benefits from your aromatherapy steam room experience.

-- Many essential oils are powerful, so you should not spend more than 15 minutes sitting in the steam room.
+- Many essential oils are powerful, so you should not spend more than 15 minutes inhaling their vapors.

-- To enhance your time in the steam room and create an overall sensory experience, you can try using atmospheric lighting and playing low and calming music.
+- To enhance your time in the steam shower and create an overall sensory experience, you can try using atmospheric lighting and playing low and calming music.

-Suggestions for Essential Oils to Use in a Steam Room
+Best Essential Oils to Use in a Steam Shower

 This oil is used primarily for relaxation as it is a muscle relaxant, and it aids sleep.
 Chamomile oil can also reduce soreness.